SatvikPraveen/Optimal-Demo-Selection-ICL/README.md

 | GPT-2 (100 M)  |  0.603  | 0.370 |     0.260     |
 ---

-Here are the four tables converted into GitHub‐README–friendly Markdown.
-You can paste these directly into your `README.md` (or any other Markdown file) under an appropriate heading.

----

 ### IDS Performance (averaged over 3 splits)

 | Model         | AG News | SST-5 | CommonsenseQA |